-(1) To elect three members to the Company's Board of Directors until the 2004 Annual Meeting of Shareholders or until their successors are duly elected and qualified, one of whom will be elected by the holders of Common Stock and two of whom will be elected by the holders of Common Stock and Class B Common Stock, voting together;

-(2) To consider and act upon a proposal to approve an amendment to the Company's Amended and Restated Articles of Incorporation to increase the number of authorized shares of Common Stock, par value \$.50 per share, of the Company to 60,000,000 and to increase the number of authorized shares of Class B Common Stock, par value \$.50 per share, of the Company to 10,000,000;
+- (1) To elect three members to the Company's Board of Directors until the 2004 Annual Meeting of Shareholders or until their successors are duly elected and qualified, one of whom will be elected by the holders of Common Stock and two of whom will be elected by the holders of Common Stock and Class B Common Stock, voting together; - (2) To consider and act upon a proposal to approve an amendment to the Company's Amended and Restated Articles of Incorporation to increase $\,$ the number of authorized shares of Common Stock, par value \$.50 per share, of the Company to 60,000,000 and to increase the number of authorized shares of Class B Common Stock, par value \$.50 per share, of the Company to 10,000,000; - (3) To consider and vote upon a proposal to approve the Company's 2001 Incentive Compensation Plan; and - (4) To transact such other business as may properly come before the Annual Meeting and any adjournment or postponements thereof.

-(3) To consider and vote upon a proposal to approve the Company's 2001 Incentive Compensation Plan; and as the record date for determining those shareholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on April 6, 2001 as the record date for determining those shareholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.